thesnakemittens/snakemittens.com/content/pages/about.md

 I was once told that I would become a half-decent sysadmin some day.

 Has this day come?
 Who knows.
-It has been a few years since I was told this by a former coworker, and in the intervening time, I'vee figured out:
+It has been a few years since I was told this by a former coworker, and in the intervening time, I've figured out:

 * Linux systems administration (RHEL and CentOS, mostly)
 * Windows systems administration